tiamo405/tiamo405/README.md

 - 🔭 I am improving my skills in both Front-End and Back-End development.
 - 📝 I always improve myself through every project I participate in.
-- FrontEnd: I have experience working with ReactJS (Hook, Redux Toolkit), TailwindCSS, Bootstrap, Axios, and other technologies.
-- BackEnd: I have experience working with Node.JS, TypeScript, FastAPI, Python, MongoDB, MySQL, and other technologies.
+- BackEnd: I have experience working with FastAPI, Python, MongoDB, and other technologies.
-- ✍️ I have about 1 year of experience working at an AI camera startup and have experience working with Linux, configuring Ubuntu servers.
+- ✍️ I have about 2 year of experience working at an AI camera startup and have experience working with Linux, configuring Ubuntu servers.

 ## Tech Stack
 [![My Skills](https://skillicons.dev/icons?i=py,fastapi,git,github,gitlab,mongodb)](https://skillicons.dev)